-All academic terms are scheduled to include 10 required class sessions over 11 weeks (this schedule accommodates holidays) for all courses whether they are delivered online or oncampus.
+All academic terms are scheduled to include 10 required class sessions over an 11-week period (this schedule accommodates holidays) for all courses whether they are delivered online or oncampus.
 Students are required to attend each of the 10 class sessions or to log on to their online course a minimum of once a week.
 To successfully complete an online course, it is recommended that students log on two to three times a week.